Strathfield Council Stallholder Terms & Conditions

 - Council will select applications based on merit, suitability and variety.

 - Stallholder fees will not be refunded under any circumstances, except at Council’s discretion.

 - The stallholder acknowledges stallholder bookings are not transferable and no other person or business is permitted to take the original stallholder’s place without written consent from Council.

-- Stallholders will operate in covered stalls measuring 2.4m x 2.4m that will be provided by Council.
+- Stallholders will operate in covered stalls measuring 2.4m x 2.4m.
+Please indicate on the registration form if you have your own stall.

 - All stallholders must hold current Public Liability Insurance cover for at least $10 million.
 The policy must be extended to include goods sold.
 It is the responsibility of all stallholders to arrange Public Liability Insurance to cover any claim arising out of the activities of stallholders.
 A copy of your Public Liability Insurance must be attached to your application form.